 Majors pursuing the Bachelor of Arts in a language must satisfy the University Core Curriculum requirements and the College speech requirement, COMM 210.
 Specific requirements of the language programs are outlined below.
 In addition, majors must complete sufficient electives to total 120 credits.
 Majors are encouraged to apply electives taken outside the major toward a minor or a second major.
 The three programs of study offered by the department are: Modern Language Studies, Latin-American Studies, and Classical Studies.

-The Foreign Language Minor and Core ConcentrationClick to Open
+The Modern Language Minor and Core ConcentrationClick to Open

 In order to gain a fundamental proficiency in a language while pursuing a major outside of the Department, students may choose to complete their Core Concentration or a minor in a language.
 Both programs are open to all majors and both fulfill the University Core Concentration requirements.
 In order to complete a Core Concentration in a language, students are placed at the appropriate level in their chosen language and are required to complete a minimum of three courses in one language with at least one course being at the 300 level (or above).
 Students pursuing a minor must complete the Core Concentration requirements and one additional course in the same language at the 300 level (or above).
 Core Concentrations are not permitted in a student’s native language.

-The Foreign Language/Secondary Education Dual MajorClick to Open
+The Modern Language/Secondary Education Dual MajorClick to Open

 Students pursuing a dual major in Language and Secondary Education must satisfy the University Core Curriculum requirements, all Secondary Education requirements, the following Language requirements, and a sufficient number of electives to total 120 credits.